Webull vs M1 Finance in 2026

 Fractional-share Trading: Available at both broker-dealers.

 IRAs: An Individual Retirement Account can be opened at either brokerage house in Roth or Traditional format.
 M1 Finance also has the SEP account.
-Webull only permits one IRA type per customer.
+Webull offers multiple IRA types and even allows more than one IRA in some cases.
 Only M1 Finance charges a fee to close an IRA (currently, that’s $100).

-Banking Tools: M1 Finance offers Spend, which includes a checking account and a debit card.
-A savings account is planned.
-Webull pays a very high 3.35% APY on cash balances.
+Banking Tools: M1 Finance has something called Spend.
+It comes with a checking account and a debit card.
+A savings account is in the works.
+Webull pays a very high 3.35% APY interest on cash balances.

 Winner: M1 Finance